opencontainers/tob/CHARTER.md

    - i. the TDC by a simple majority vote of the maintainers when there is an issue that needs the resolution to assist the TDC to move forward,
-   - ii. as the TOB determines via vote of at least two-thirds of the TOB members
+   - ii. the TOB via a decision made using the process outlined in Section 6 (n) of this Charter; or
-   - iii. the TOB Chair determines a meeting is necessary.
+   - iii. the TOB Chair if they determine a meeting is necessary.

 k.
 TOB meetings may be held in-person or via telephone or electronic conferencing.